Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Step 2: Mix mild dish soap and warm water in a bucket.

-Step 3: Dip a clean cloth in the mixture and wipe down your cushions and pillows.
+Step 3: Dip a clean cloth in the mixture and wipe down the cushion fabric.

 Step 4: Rinse with clean water.

-Step 5: Place cushions and pillows on their sides to dry with the zippers facing the bottom.
+Step 5: Dry cushions and pillows on their sides with the zippers facing down—this helps water drain out faster.

 The Spring Clean

-Step 2: Spray the solution directly onto the stain and let it soak for a few minutes.
+Step 2: Spray the solution directly onto the fabric and let it soak for a few minutes.

-Step 6: Allow the cushions to dry on their sides with the zippers facing the bottom so water drains out faster.
+Step 5: Dry the cushions on their sides with the zippers facing down.

 Umbrellas